Certified Fire Door Installers London

 Are fire doors a legal requirement for landlords?

-Yes.
-If you own a House of Multiple Occupancy (HMO), fire doors are a strict legal requirement and landlords face severe penalties for non-compliance.
-They are also mandatory between an integral garage and the main hallway in residential homes.
+Yes — if you let out a House of Multiple Occupancy (HMO), they're a strict legal requirement, and the penalties for non-compliance are steep.
+They're also mandatory between an integral garage and the main hallway in an ordinary home.

 -